Skip to the content.

 file middleware

-This middleware is used to declare the HTTP request is uploading files.
+This middleware declares that the HTTP request uploads files.

 It accepts three parameters:

-1. the name of FormData field contains the file
+1. the name of the FormData field that contains the file

 2. a File object

-3. give a filename, by default it’s the original filename
+3. an optional filename, which defaults to the original filename

 abortable middleware